fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 russels_teapot = MeshAccretionGeometry(xfmed_teapot, bbox...)
 ```

 More constructors for `MeshAccretionGeometry` will be implemented, and also tied together with the transformation libraries to make this process easier.
-Also the transformation and rotation values are arbitrary, just to move the teapot outside of the event horizon.
+In the above, the transformation and rotation values are arbitrary, and just move the teapot outside of the event horizon somewhere.

 Rendering the teapot is then very straight forward: